davemarong/youtube-extension/README.md

-A chrome extension created with HTML, CSS and Javascript.

 # Save deleted youtube video titles - Chrome extension

 > This extension will save the titles of youtube videos that have been deleted, so you can easily add them back.